hallidayz/CodeRev4Minds/SETUP.md

-# 🚀 Quick Setup Guide for CodeRev4Minds React App
+# 🚀 Quick Setup Guide for Code Rev Minds React App

 ## Here is the education -
 This is like building a beautiful house!
 We've created all the rooms (pages), furniture (components), and decorations (styling) for your amazing AI code review tool.
 Now let's put it all together and make it work!

 ## 📦 What You Have

-Your complete CodeRev4Minds React application includes:
+Your complete Code Rev Minds React application includes:

 ### 🏠 Landing Page (Marketing)
 - Hero section with compelling value proposition